 - Scanned and attached proof of transaction and any government-issued ID of the complainant

 Complainants within Metro Manila may submit their Complaint Form or complaint letter through email at email@example.com or in person to the Director of Fair Trade Enforcement Bureau (FTEB).
 The complete address is posted on the website of DTI.
 For complainants not residing in Metro Manila, you may refer to DTI's Directory.

 10. How to file a consumer complaint against an online seller?

 If you wish to file a consumer complaint against an online seller, you may send it to the DTI Fair-Trade Enforcement Bureau at firstname.lastname@example.org and CC email@example.com.
 DTI also advises buying only from verified sellers and taking time to check the reviews.
 Canvass first.
 If a seller has bad reviews or no reviews, don't buy from that seller anymore.

-In this new normal, online shopping is no longer merely a retail therapy.
+In this new normal, online shopping is no longer merely retail therapy.
 Some businesses may barely keep up, but shifting to putting customers on top must always be an utmost priority.
-Certainly, catering to customers does not end simply by being present online, businesses must likewise address customers' concerns and needs as an elemental force.
+Certainly, catering to customers does not end simply by being present online.
+Businesses must likewise address customers' concerns and needs as an elemental force.
 The most successful global companies know that customers are the most valued asset of any business.

 Sellers should no longer hide in the guise of caveat emptor or “let the buyer beware.”
-In the same way, you must know and exercise your rights as a consumer to avoid abuse.
-Inarguably, the COVID-19 outbreak has reshaped the consumer behavior of Filipinos on e-commerce.
-This new shape is likely to remain even beyond pandemic.
+In the same way, you must know and exercise your consumer rights in the Philippines to avoid abuse.
 As a consumer, online or offline, be empowered by being informed.

 See other Ask Moneymax articles: